 Financial Aid Satisfactory Academic Progress Policy

-In order to be eligible for financial aid a student must be making satisfactory academic progress.
-Academic progress will be reviewed at the end of fall semester and spring semester.
+To be eligible for financial aid, a student must make satisfactory academic progress.
+Academic progress is reviewed at the end of fall and spring semesters.
 Progress is based on the chart below.

-Satisfactory academic progress is based on attempted hours including all postsecondary coursework attempted.
+Satisfactory academic progress is based on attempted hours, including all postsecondary coursework attempted.
 This includes failed coursework, coursework graded as incomplete and withdrawn coursework.
-Repeated coursework is included in the attempted hours, but is only included in the graded hours the last time the course is taken.
+Repeated coursework is included in the attempted hours and in the GPA hours for the term that course is recognized on the transcript.

-Satisfactory academic progress for transfer students will be based on coursework accepted by McPherson College, and the accepted coursework will be shown in both attempted and completed hours.
-Failed coursework, coursework graded as incomplete and withdrawn coursework will be included in attempted hours.
-Repeated coursework is included in the attempted hours, but is only included in the graded hours the last time the course is taken.
-Satisfactory academic progress is based on residential cumulative grade point average.
+A qualitative assessment is based on coursework accepted by McPherson College, and the accepted coursework is shown in both attempted and completed hours.
+Failed coursework, coursework graded as incomplete and withdrawn coursework are included in attempted hours.
+Repeated coursework is included in the attempted hours and in the GPA hours for the term that course is recognized on the transcript.
+A quantitative assessment is based on cumulative grade point average.

 % of hours attempted